busstoptaktik/geodesy/ruminations/000-rumination.md

 #### What is Rust Geodesy?

-Rust Geodesy, RG, is a geodetic software system, not entirely unlike [PROJ](https://proj.org), but with much more limited transformation functionality: While PROJ is mature, well supported, well tested, and production ready, RG is neither of these.
+Rust Geodesy, RG, is a geodetic software system, not entirely unlike [PROJ](https://proj.org), but with much more limited projection functionality: While PROJ is mature, well supported, well tested, and production ready, RG is neither of these.
 This is partially due to RG being a new born baby, partially due to its aiming at a (much) different set of use cases.

 So when I liberally insert comparisons with PROJ in the following, it is for elucidation, not for mocking - neither of PROJ, nor of RG: I have spent much pleasant and instructive time with PROJ, both as a PROJ core developer and as a PROJ user (more about that in an upcomming *Rumination on RG*).
 But I have also spent much pleasant time learning Rust and developing RG, so I feel deeply connected to both PROJ and RG.